 To drive the point home further, there are a plethora of police bodycam videos on youtube demonstrating the unreliability of less lethal weapons.

 While less lethal weapons are certainly less dangerous to an attacker, the trade-off is that they are more dangerous for a defender because the attacker is more likely to have the opportunity to counter-attack.

 Lethal force is an even more complicated subject; if you're interested in learning about considerations to take around last lines of defense you can check out my personal blog post on this topic.

 If this all sounds overwhelming, don't worry — you probably don't need an extreme level of security!
 Remember that the bare minimum to protect yourself against random crimes of opportunity is to be a "harder" target than your neighbors, thus incentivizing attackers to skip your home in search of lower hanging fruit.

-For those of you who are worried about securing your bitcoin, note that Casa Keymaster is designed around our Wealth Security Protocol which ensures that your home is not a single point of failure.
+For those of you who are worried about securing your bitcoin, note that Casa is designed to help you ensure that your home is not a single point of failure.
 As such, you need not have extreme home security in order to protect your keys from all manner of attacks and disasters.

 Want to stay in the loop?

-Join the Casa Intelligence Briefing for news + developments impacting your personal security and privacy.
+Join the Casa Security Briefing for news + developments impacting your personal security and privacy.